 A batch file is a file that contains MS-DOS commands and when the batch files are clicked or called these commands are executed.
-Batch files also called BAT files.
-Most of the operating systems like windows provide the ability to create and run batch files.
-In this tutorial, we will learn how to create a batch file for MS-DOS and PowerShell, How To Run, or Execute Batch File?
+Batch files are also called BAT files.
+Most operating systems like windows provide the ability to create and run batch files.
+In this tutorial, we will learn how to create a batch file for MS-DOS and PowerShell, How To Run, or Execute a Batch File?

-What Is Batch File?
+What Is a Batch File?

-Before starting to create and running batch files we should learn what is a batch file.
+Before starting to create and run batch files we should learn what is a batch file.
 A batch file is a simple text file that has the *.bat file extension and contains MS-DOS commands or binary files.
-Batch files also balled as BAT files because of their extension.
+Batch files are also balled as BAT files because of their extension.
 Batch files are popular among system administrators and technical people in order to complete repetitive or non-interactive jobs easily and reliably.
 Even interactive jobs can be completed with batch files with little or no effort or action.

 Advantages of Batch/BAT Files

 Batch or BAT files are a lot of advantages for Windows users.
 Below we will list some of them.

 - Noninteractive command execution.

 - Scheduled tasks can be executed on different dates and times.

 Create Batch File